paulmandal/atak-forwarder/README.md

 * Clone the ATAK-CIV repo: `git clone git@github.com:deptofdefense/AndroidTacticalAssaultKit-CIV.git`
 * Follow the instructions in `AndroidTacticalAssaultKit-CIV/BUILDING.md` to build and install ATAK
     * Note: you will need to configure a signing key in the `local.properties` file
-    * Note: `installCivDebug` is recommended for development builds, if you would like to use `installCivRelease` instead you must add your key signature to `AtakPluginRegistry.ACCEPTABLE_KEY_LIST`

 ## Build the ATAK Gradle Plugin